spion/spion.github.com/src/documents/promise-nuggets/15-map-in-series.html.md

 because those values have a powerful composition function that creates new tasks depending on old tasks - `.then`.

-If we want to control the level of parallelism, then [we need to cheange our code a bit again](16-map-limit.html)
+If we want to control the level of parallelism, then [we will need to change our code again](16-map-limit.html)